Congenital adrenal hyperplasia (CAH) may be diagnosed before a baby is born, shortly after birth, during childhood or later in life.

 Monitoring the effectiveness of medication includes regularly scheduled:

-This procedure may involve reducing the size of the clitoris and reconstructing the vaginal opening.
+Surgery may involve reducing the size of the clitoris and reconstructing the vaginal opening.
 The surgery is typically performed between 2 and 6 months of age.
-Females who have corrective genital surgery may need more cosmetic surgery later in life.
+Females who have reconstructive genital surgery may need more cosmetic surgery later in life.

 Coping and support

 Early and steady support from family and health care professionals can help your child have healthy self-esteem and a satisfying social life.
 These approaches may help: